williamdaburke/twitter_sentiment_keras/README.md

 a) Begin by collating the CSV and TXT files together into one pandas dataframe.
 The resulting dataframe should be 2000 rows and have all of the columns present in both files.

-b) Next, using the created dataframe, append the JSON data to it.
-The resulting dataframe should now be 3000 rows long and containing all of the columns in all three files.
+b) Next, using the created dataframe, integrate the data from the JSON file into the existing columns.
+The resulting dataframe should now be 3000 rows long.

-This means that for a given nested field, say - person { name : “Bob”, age : 30} - , the resulting dataframe would have a column person.name and person.age or person_name and person_age etc.

 __Summary of the data__